Old Salem in Franklin County, Tennessee — The American South (East South Central)

 Erected by Tennessee Historical Commission.
 (Marker Number 2E 33.)

 Marker series.
 This marker is included in the Tennessee Historical Commission marker series.

 Location.
 35° 5.063′ N, 86° 15.04′ W. Marker is in Old Salem, Tennessee, in Franklin County.
-Marker is at the intersection of U.S. 64 and Old Salem Lexie Road, on the right when traveling west on U.S. 64.
+Marker is at the intersection of Route 64 and Old Salem Lexie Rd, on the right when traveling west on Route 64.
 Touch for map.
 Marker is in this post office area: Belvidere TN 37306, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on May 14, 2018.
+This page was last revised on January 9, 2020.
 This page originally submitted on January 3, 2010, by Tom Gillard of Tullahoma, Tennessee.
-This page has been viewed 1,442 times since then and 8 times this year.
-Last updated on June 5, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 928 times since then and 14 times this year.
+Last updated on January 3, 2020, by Kyle Dugger of Troy, Tennessee.
 Photos: 1, 2. submitted on January 3, 2010, by Tom Gillard of Tullahoma, Tennessee.
-3. submitted on July 15, 2011, by Robert Walker of Belvidere, Tennessee. • Kevin W. was the editor who published this page.
+3, 4, 5. submitted on January 3, 2020, by Kyle Dugger of Troy, Tennessee. • Devry Becker Jones was the editor who published this page.